Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Processing/4_RGBLED.rst

 .. image:: ../_static/imgs/5_RGB_LED/Chapter05_11.png
     :align: center

-Or you can enter a command in the terminal to open the file Sketch_04_1_1_ColorfulLED.
-(The following is only one line of command.
-There is a Space after Processing.)
+Or you can enter a command in the terminal to open the file Sketch_04_1_1_ColorfulLED. :combo:`red font-bolder:(The following is only one line of command.
+There is a Space after Processing.)`

 .. code-block:: console